rudymatela/conjure/README.md

 	square 2  =  4

-Next, declare a list of primitives that seem like interesting pieces in the final fully-defined implementation:
+Next, declare a list of primitives that seem like interesting pieces in the final fully-defined implementation.
+For example,
+here is a list of primitives including addition, multiplication and their neutral elements:

 	primitives :: [Prim]
 	primitives  =  [ pr (0::Int)